 Hamburg has an excellent public transport system (HVV) which means that you will not need a car to get around.

-For more information on the public transport system in Hamburg, please refer to the HVV Website.
+For more information on public transit, visit: HVV Website.

 Visa Extension/ Residence Permit